 The Buddhist Studies program is located in Bodh Gaya, India, the small north Indian town where the prince-ascetic Gotama became the fully enlightened Buddha.
 The program weaves the diverse resources of Bodh Gaya into a three-month study program.
 Emphasis is placed on a comparative approach to both theory and practice, so that participants may reach their own understanding of that essence common to all varieties of Buddhism, while learning to appreciate the many cultural and historical environments in which it has flourished.
-The program consists of three core courses-Buddhist Philosophy, History of South Asian Buddhism and Contemporary Buddhist Culture-language instruction in Hindi or Tibetan, a meditation practicum and field research on selected topics.
+The program consists of three core courses- Buddhist Philosophy, History of South Asian Buddhism and Contemporary Buddhist Culture language instruction in Hindi or Tibetan, a meditation practicum and field research on selected topics.
 Students are expected to enroll in 4 courses to earn full credit.
-Prerequisite: RELS 114 and HIST 140.
+Prerequisite: one course in Buddhist studies (HIST 141, HIST 142, PHIL 205).
 Credit: 4.5 (equivalent of 15 or more semester hours).
 Period: Fall semester.
 Program advisor: Prof. Matsuda.